jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (1) No one shall be arrested without warrant except pursuant to the provisions of— (a) this Act; or
   (b) some other enactment expressly giving power to arrest without warrant.
-(2) Any constable, and all persons whom he calls to his assistance, may arrest and take into custody without a warrant— (a) any person whom he finds disturbing the public peace or committing any offence punishable by imprisonment:
+(2) Any constable, and all persons whom he or she calls to his or her assistance, may arrest and take into custody without a warrant—
+  (a) any person whom he or she finds disturbing the public peace or committing any offence punishable by imprisonment:
-  (b) any person whom he has good cause to suspect of having committed a breach of the peace or any offence punishable by imprisonment:
+  (b) any person whom he or she has good cause to suspect of having committed a breach of the peace or any offence punishable by imprisonment.
   (c)
   (d)
   (e)